This post may contain affiliate links. Please read our disclosure policy.

 top view of vegetarian soup in white bowl

 Colder weather calls for soups and chili recipes.
 If you are looking for a vegetarian soup recipe then this vegetarian tortilla soup recipe is perfect for you.
-Great for those busy days when you just need to toss everything in your slow cooker or crockpot, head out, and have dinner ready for the family when you get back home.
+When I know I am going to have a busy day, I toss everything in my slow cooker, head out, and have dinner ready for the family when I get back home.

 For a non-vegetarian version of this soup, check out this creamy chicken tortilla soup recipe.
 You will love it too.

-• Epicly good: We promise you that you will love the creamy and delicious tortilla soup.
-They are also vegetarian-friendly.
+• So good: I promise you that you will love this creamy and delicious tortilla soup.

 • Very Easy to make: All you need to do is prep your ingredients, toss them into the slow cooker, and let it do all the work for you.
 Don’t forget to add the cream cheese at the very end.

-• Nutritous and filling: This vegetarian tortilla soup is packed with nutrition and will keeo you full and satisfied.
+• Wholesome and filling: This tortilla soup is packed with nutrition and will keep you full and satisfied.

 spoon in the bowl of tortilla soup with toppings